 This test looks for platelet antibodies in your blood in order to find out the cause of a low platelet count.

 Platelets are the part of your blood mainly responsible for clotting.
 They are made in your bone marrow along with white and red blood cells.
-Platelets are actually just fragments of cells and make up a small portion of your blood volume, but they have an important health function.
+Platelets are actually just fragments of cells.
+They make up a small part of your blood volume, but they have an important health function.

 If you have platelet antibodies in your blood, it means your immune system is mistakenly creating antibodies to attack the platelets in your blood.
 People with idiopathic thrombocytopenic purpura or systemic lupus erythematosus may have platelet antibodies.

-If antibodies have destroyed a considerable amount of your platelets, your doctor may diagnose thrombocytopenia, which means you have an abnormally low platelet count.
-Sometimes taking blood thinning medications can lead to a condition called drug-induced thrombocytopenia.
+If antibodies have destroyed a considerable amount of your platelets, your healthcare provider may diagnose thrombocytopenia.
+This means you have an abnormally low platelet count.
+Sometimes taking blood-thinning medicines can lead to a condition called drug-induced thrombocytopenia.

-You may have this test if you have a low platelet count or have symptoms that may mean that your production of platelets has been disrupted in some way.
+You may have this test if you have a low platelet count.
+You may also have this test if you have symptoms that may mean that your production of platelets has been disrupted in some way.
 Symptoms of a low platelet count include: